 The method we used involved sampling two groups: the treatment and control groups.
-The analysis looked at changes in employment rates among those families affected by the cap before and after the introduction of the policy (the sample group), and compared this with those of households with similar demographic characteristics not subject to the policy (control group).
+The analysis looked at changes in employment rates among those families affected by the cap before and after the introduction of the policy (the treatment group), and compared this with those of households with similar demographic characteristics not subject to the policy (control group).

 We applied this method (Difference in Difference Regression model) to our data and obtained a statistically significant outcome at a 95% confidence interval.
+We find a 3.5 percentage point difference, higher in the treatment group of families affected by the Benefit Cap.
+This means that the benefit cap has led to 21% more families moving into work.